 any other Plasmoid.

-The Dolphin integration can be enabled/disabled in Dolphin's context menu settings.
+The Dolphin integration can be enabled/disabled in Dolphin's context-menu settings.
 It will

-not in the default location you need to select it via the corresponding menu action.
+not in the default location, you need to select it via the corresponding menu action.

 Configuring systemd integration

-The next section explains what it is good for and how to use it.
+The next section explains what it is for and how to use it.
 If it doesn't work on your

-system please read the subsequent sections as well before filing an issue.
+system, please read the subsequent sections as well before filing an issue.

 Using the systemd integration

-With the system configured correctly and systemd support enabled at build-time the following
+With the system configured correctly and systemd support enabled at build-time, the following

 features are available: